Actindo-AG/Documentation/POS/Integration/09_WorkflowAdjustments.md

 Use your order workflow to transfer all sales-related POS postings to the *Order Management* and the *Accounting* module.

 The order workflow is used to post an order confirmation business document (RB) to the *Order Management* module.
 There, further processing is initiated, such as postings to the *Warehousing* and the *Accounting* modules.
-When using the *POS* module, the order confirmation generates an open item in the customer's account in the *Accounting* module.
+When using the *Venduo POS* module, the order confirmation generates an open item in the customer's account in the *Accounting* module.
 In order to clear this open item, a cash invoice business document (RB) must be created in addition.
 This is then used to post cash payments in the *Accounting* module.
 For this reason, you must extend your order workflow, so that the cash invoice business document is posted to the *Accounting* module.

 The following procedures describe step-for-step how you can include the relevant processing for sales-related POS postings into your existing order workflow.

 > [Info] The *Import channels order in OMS and create delivery note* workflow is available as example workflow in the standard.
-But because transitions of the *POS* module are not available in the standard, the processing is not part of this standard workflow.
+But because transitions of the *Venduo POS* module are not available in the standard, the processing is not part of this standard workflow.

 ### Split the order confirmation and cash invoice processing